lra/mackup/README.md

 ```

 Save the file and then run the same commands given in Scenario 1
-above to install andsync your apps.
+above to install and sync your apps.
 Done!

 As you get more comfortable with Mackup and want to add new
 applications to sync, simply add the name of the supported application